The health benefits of elderberry

 How are elderberries processed?

-Depending on whether we are blending elderberry syrup or elderberry tea, the berries are either dehydrated or juiced.
 Berries destined for our teas are dried in whole bunches in a large hot air dryer at about 45°C for two days.
-The elderberry syrup is prepared from a concentrate, which is made by evaporating freshly squeezed elderberry juice under low pressure at a low temperature to preserve the medicinal and nutritional properties.
+Elderberry syrup, however, is prepared from a concentrate, which is made by evaporating freshly squeezed elderberry juice under low pressure at a low temperature to preserve its medicinal and nutritional properties.

 The elderberry juice for our syrup takes 6kgs of berries concentrated to 1kg, giving you an amazing 12000mg of fresh berries for every 15mls of syrup.